Gayathri Prabhu: Memoir

 Prabhu's lyrical memoir If I Had to Tell It Again, published by HarperCollins, was released in November 2017.
 It is written in the aftermath of a father's death, and published in the WHO's international year-long campaign on depression.
 The book opens the silence in Indian families around chronic sadness and addiction, and seeks to move the discourse beyond blame, guilt, and the rhetoric of family honour.

 If I Had to Tell It Again received several positive reviews in the months following its publication.
 Writer, editor, and columnist, Krupa Ge writes in First Post: “Gayathri’s sparkling prose is light, as it meanders artfully conveying memories heavy, laden with emotions”.
 Poet Arundhathi Subramaniam praises If I Had to Tell it Again “for its mix of candour, poise and urgency in a fiercely loving portrait of a parent” while choosing it among her best reads of the year.
 Professor of English at Ashoka University, Madhavi Menon describes the memoir as a “daring and brave challenge to our preconceptions both about writing and about depression” in her review titled “Real Fathers in All Their Frailty”, featured in The Wire.
 Urvashi Bahuguna in The Scroll calls it “a book unlike any other we have seen in India.”
 The memoir has also been reviewed in The Shrinking Couch, the Indian Journal of Medical Ethics, The Indian Express, The News Minute, Research and Humanities in Medical Education, apart from reviews by independent bloggers, and responses from artists in the form of illustrations.
 Interviews with Gayathri Prabhu about her memoir, the motivations and the journey of writing, were featured in The Scroll, as well as in the Deccan Chronicle and Asian Age in January 2018.

 Prabhu, who has regularly taught a course in Medical Humanities in the Manipal Centre for Humanities, has moved the conversation about mental health, stigma, and silence beyond the classroom, in a piece co-written as a dialogue with a student, Michael Varghese.
 Published in Scroll in July 2018, the collaborative conversational writing project is about the evening that Michael attempted to end his life, and revisits the transforming experience that followed through conversations with his teacher, Gayathri.

 Prabhu's recent piece in the Indian Journal of Medical Ethics reflects on “the power of narratives to simultaneously navigate advocacy, teaching, learning, writing and scholarship”, in an article that draws from Prabhu's experience of designing and teaching a medical humanities course in an Indian classroom of literature students.

 A reflective piece about the reception of the memoir was written by Prabhu and published in The Economic and Political Weekly in Sep 2018, about the challenges of the memoir genre in India, the experience of disclosing sexual abuse in/ to the family, and the author's take on why a public telling matters.

+In November 2025, Prabhu became a member of the editorial board of BMJ's journal Medical Humanities.